paweldebiec/Coursera_Getting_and_Cleaning_Data/README.md

 Paweł Dębiec
 -------------------------------------------------

-The repository contains the R script and documentation created as a course project within **Getting and Cleanind Data** Coursera course.
+The repository contains the R script and documentation created as a course project within **Getting and Cleaning Data** Coursera course.

 Files:
 ------

 -   **run\_analysis.R** - An R script downloading the data, reading files into memory and performing all data transformations according to project instructions, until producing the target dataset.
--   **Code\_Book.md** - A markdown cocument providing short introduction to project subject, describing the source dataset and explaining all the transformations done.
+-   **Code\_Book.md** - A markdown document providing short introduction to project subject, describing the source dataset and explaining all the transformations done.
--   **means.txt** - a space (" ") delimited data file with 69 viariables and 180 observarions (with header), being a final outcome of the run\_analysis.R script.
+-   **means.txt** - a space (" ") delimited data file with 69 variables and 180 observations (with header), being a final outcome of the run\_analysis.R script.
 (Code\_Book contains instructions on reading this file.)